 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs and various regulatory actions.
-Our capital expenditures are expected to be used for investment in infrastructure for our natural gas distribution operations.
+Our capital expenditures are expected to be used for investment in infrastructure for our electric transmission and distribution operations and our natural gas distribution operations.
 These capital expenditures are anticipated to maintain reliability and safety as well as expand our systems through value-added projects.
-Our principal anticipated cash requirements for the remaining nine months of 2016 include approximately \$401 million of capital expenditures, maturing senior notes of \$325 million and the acquisition of the retail commercial and industrial businesses of Continuum for \$98.2 million.
+Our principal anticipated cash requirements for the remaining nine months of 2016 include the following: